Lawyer Google Business Profile Suspended: Recovery Guide

 • Virtual office or shared address: Many attorneys rent virtual office space to establish a presence in a target city.
 Google has cracked down heavily on virtual office addresses, particularly in legal services where fake location spam is common.

 • Shared address with other firms: Law firms in co-working spaces or shared office buildings often share a suite number with other firms.
-When multiple law firms list the same address, Google may suspend all of them pending verification.
+When multiple law firms list the same address, Google may suspend all of them pending verification — a wrong-address style suspension.

 • Multiple city location spam: Creating separate GBP listings for cities where you practice but don't have a physical office is explicitly against Google's guidelines.
-I see this frequently with personal injury firms trying to target multiple markets.
+I see this frequently with personal injury firms trying to target multiple markets — see also the SAB suspension patterns.

-• Review gating: Sending clients a link that asks "How was your experience?" and only directing positive responses to Google is review gating — a direct violation of both Google's terms and FTC guidelines.
+• Review gating: Sending clients a link that asks "How was your experience?" and only directing positive responses to Google is review gating — a direct violation of both Google's terms and FTC guidelines that often leads to a fake-reviews suspension.

-Common suspension triggers for law firms — Image generated with AI
+Seven industry-specific triggers behind law firm GBP suspensions — Image generated with AI

 Common Violations in Legal Industry GBP Profiles